mateusadada/DAD1-UDESC/README.md

 ## 🚀 Starting

-Explain what's VPL.

-This repository contains all the solved exercises from Introduction to Object-Oriented Programming course of second semester.
+This repository contains the solved exercises from Introduction to Object-Oriented Programming course of second semester.
 The exercises have more complex and challenging concepts, as well as the use of classes.
 It was fundamental to improve my knowledge in this language and it also helped with my Bachelor's Degree in Information Systems at [UDESC](https://www.udesc.br/).

+[The exercises](https://github.com/mateusadada/DAD1-UDESC/tree/main/solved_exercises/VPL) were solved within the [VPL](https://vpl.dis.ulpgc.es/) because of the college.
+It is a platform that offers a virtual environment for teaching and practicing programming, allowing users to develop and execute code in various languages directly in the browser.

+[The final project](https://github.com/mateusadada/DAD1-UDESC/blob/main/final_work/heap_sort.py) was a presentation of the Heap Sort algorithm using slides as support material and the execution of code that was adapted from [Brilliant](https://brilliant.org/wiki/heap-sort/).

 ## 📚 Features